 Although it is known that there is a relationship between CAD and RDW, the underlying pathophysiological mechanism is still unclear.
-The first of the pathophysiological mechanisms suggested is that inflammation, which has an important role in atherosclerotic process, causes the release of cytokines into the circulation and increases RDW levels[21-23].
+The first of the pathophysiological mechanisms suggested that inflammation, which has an important role in the atherosclerotic process, causes the release of cytokines into the circulation and increases RDW levels[21-23].
 Secondly, mediators resulting from increased neurohumoral activity during ACS stimulate erythropoiesis and increase RDW levels[24].
 They found that RDW is an independent risk factor for hospital and long-term mortality in patients with ACS[25-27].
-Warwick et al[27]., also emphasized that RDW is an important risk in long-term mortality in patients undergoing coronary artery bypass surgery.
-In their study, Lippi et al[28]., suggested that high RDW should be used together with cardiac markers in patients admitted to the ED.
-Tenekecioglu et al[29]., found that RDW was higher in patients diagnosed with NSTEMI than patients diagnosed with UA.
+Warwick et al[27] also emphasized that RDW is an important risk in long-term mortality in patients undergoing coronary artery bypass surgery.
+In their study, Lippi et al[28] suggested that high RDW should be used together with cardiac markers in patients admitted to the ED.
+Tenekecioglu et al[29] found that RDW was higher in patients diagnosed with NSTEMI than patients diagnosed with UA.
 They showed that RDW showed a positive correlation with cTn I. Therefore, they suggested that RDW could be a useful parameter in the ED.

 In our study, we found a close relationship between ACS and RDW.
 We found that high RDW values may be an independent marker of ACS with positive troponin.
 RDW can be used both as a guide in the diagnosis of ACS and in prognosis.
 In addition, RDW was associated with morbidity and mortality in acute heart failure, CAD and AMI.
-In Group 2, RDW values were highest in the STEMI group, followed by UA following NSTEMI.
+In group II, RDW values were highest in the STEMI group, followed by UA following NSTEMI.
 In addition, complications after AMI were significantly higher in TVD and mortality.
-In Group 1, these values were lower than group 2.
+In group I, these values were lower than group II.
 RDW was strongly correlated with univariete and multivariate regression analysis, mortality, TVD and RSR groups.
-Therefore, patients with asymptomatic atherosclerosis and therefore with high RDW levels prior to ACS may experience faster myocardial damage and increased troponin exposure to AMI.
-We think that it is a useful parameter that can be used with RDW and cTn in patients who come to the emergency room due to CAD and ACS.
+Therefore, patients with asymptomatic atherosclerosis, and therefore with high RDW levels prior to ACS, may experience faster myocardial damage and increased troponin exposure to AMI.
+We think that it is a useful parameter that can be used with RDW and cTn in patients admitted to the emergency room due to CAD and ACS.

 In this study, we found that cTn I, GS, LVEF, TVD and mortality levels increased in patients with ACS according to RSR > 1 and < 1 in leads II.
-We found that the level of cardiac troponin is higher in cases where myocardial involvement like UA is less than the other groups and also in STEMI, the level of cTn I is higher than in NSTEMI.
-In Group 2, cTn I values in CAD patients correlate with the degree of myocardial involvement and suggest that it increases due to inflammatory events occurring during AMI.
-The number of cases in Group 2 was poor.
+We found that the level of cardiac troponin is higher in cases where myocardial involvement like UA is less than the other groups and STEMI, and that the level of cTn I is higher than in NSTEMI.
+In group II, cTn I values in CAD patients correlate with the degree of myocardial involvement, and suggest that it increases due to inflammatory events occurring during AMI.
+The number of cases in group II was poor.
 RDW, mortality, TVD, AIMI and GS were high in this group.
-Although the number of cases in Group 1 was high, the number of complications was low, and the prognosis was good because GS was lower and LVEF was higher.
+Although the number of cases in group I was high, the number of complications was low, and the prognosis was good because GS was lower and LVEF was higher.

 Study limitation

-The most important constraints were the retrospective nature of the study, the strengths to reach the results, and the single-center study.
-Additionally, we could not reach the drug use history, secondary life and CAD risk factors that may affect the prognosis of patients.
-It was the main limitation that ECG and cTn datas could not be reached again after admission to ED and hospitalization.
+The most important constraints were the retrospective nature of the study, the strengths to reach the results, and the single-centre study.
+Additionally, we could not access the drug use history, secondary life and CAD risk factors that may affect the prognosis of patients.
+The main limitation was that ECG and cTn data could not be reached again after admission to ED and hospitalization.

 ConclusIon

-We think that RSR and high RDW levels may be a prognostic factor in terms of complicaions after AMI such as cTn I, TVD and mortality and that RSR effects in ACS patients are a subject open to research.
+We think that RSR and high RDW levels may be a prognostic factor in terms of complications after AMI, such as cTn I, TVD and mortality, and that RSR effects in ACS patients are an open subject to research.

 ArtIcle HIghlIghts